Zettlr/zettlr-docs/docs/en/editor/tables.md

 Sometimes, you will find the need to insert more complex tables with cells spanning multiple columns and/or rows.
 In this case, the table editor is not available.

-You can either use grid tables.
+You can use grid tables.
 Zettlr supports syntax highlighting of these, even though the table editor cannot handle them.
 Some keyboard shortcuts will still work, even in grid tables.

-If grid tables are insufficient, you can insert tables also in another language, such as HTML or LaTeX, depending on where you wish to export the document to.
+If grid tables are insufficient, you can also insert tables using HTML or LaTeX, depending on where you wish to export the document to.

 What you can do in this case is to include such tables as raw LaTeX or HTML source code.
 There are great tools out there to [transform your RDataset](https://tex.stackexchange.com/questions/364225/export-tables-from-r-to-latex) or STATA datafile into LaTeX or HTML and include complex regression tables via raw markup syntax.